King of Fighters XIV

 the new visual direction may be, thanks to the convenience of a 3D graphics engine, SNK was able to

-deliver an astounding 50 characters at launch.
-This is undeniably an impressive
+deliver an astounding 50 characters at launch (and an eventual 58 playable fighters via post-launch DLC).

 KOF XIV joins PS4's growing fighting game library as yet another exclusive for the system.
 While not